 Public Health, Applied Anthropology, Social Work, International and Cross Cultural Studies

 Living jigger free is simple, at least on paper.
 If a person wears closed toed shoes, practices good hygiene, and removes any jiggers they happen to get early on, they will never be infested.
 However, there are many social, economic, and cultural reasons these steps can be difficult for people and communities to implement.
-Sole Hope works holistically with
+Sole Hope works holistically with full time teams of educators, nurses, social workers, and shoemakers to address these issues.
+Program assessment is an increasingly important part of what we do.
+Contribute your skills to help as we measure what the most impactful parts of our programs are and look at where our efforts should be refined or redirected.

 Early Childhood Education, English as a Second Language, Cross Cultural Education